 The application fee for minors (under 18) is $100 CAD.
 There is no Right of Citizenship fee for minors.

-3Are citizenship application fees refundable?
+4Are Canadian citizenship fees refundable?

-4Can I pay the citizenship fee in installments?
+5Can I pay the citizenship fee in installments?

-5What are the hidden costs of applying for citizenship?
+8What are the hidden costs of applying for citizenship?

-Beyond the application fee, budget for: citizenship photos ($15-25), document translations ($30-100 per document), language test fees ($300-400 if needed), and photocopying/mailing costs.
+Beyond the $630 fee, budget for citizenship photos ($15-25), document translations ($30-100 per document), language test fees ($300-400 if you need to prove language ability), and photocopying/mailing costs.
+Families applying together pay per adult and per minor.